KC-7/car-quiz/README.md

 <img style="display: inline; margin: 25px 25%" src="readme-files/images/responsive-5.png" alt="Responsive View - Incorrect" width="50%" height="auto" title="Responsive View - Incorrect">

-- The text is set to change at random based on a preset array for both the correct and incorrect answers.
+- The text is set to change at random based on a pre-set array for both the correct and incorrect answers.

 - The next question button is displayed and when clicked it brings the user to the next question which is chosen at random.